0xd13a/0xd13a.github.io/ctfs/rc3ctf2016/bork-bork.md

 The drop down list on the front page shows a list of video clips of a dog barking to various tunes.
 Closer examination showed that a ```bork``` parameter contains a name of a text file.

-When we ssend a POST request with an empty ```bork``` parameter we get the following error in the response:
+When we send a POST request with an empty ```bork``` parameter we get the following error in the response:

 ```
 <iframe width="854" height="480" src="cat: borks/: Is a directory?autoplay=1&loop=1" frameborder="0"></iframe>